icann/OCTO-TE-labs-setup/README.md

 ## If you fork this repository

 This repository contains an automation that will upload new version automatically to an AWS S3 bucket.
-For this, it uses three secrets which you will have to configure for your fork.
+For this, it uses Github secrets and variables which you will have to configure for your fork.

 Github Secrets:
 - `ACCESS_KEY` the AWS ACCESS KEY